UsabilityEngineering/ux-journal-djacobo3/j02/README.md

 <img src="a3.jpg">

 With the remote control in hand, I instinctively pressed the red button at the top which is typically the power button.
 In fact, for the remainder of the setup, I found myself using this remote as if it were for a modern TV (*home button, directional arrows around the OK, back arrow for return, and volume controls*).
-This goes to show how **consistent** this device is with **standards** for other broadcasting devices that are designed to be used in daily life by people of all ages.
+This goes to show how **consistent** this device is with previous **design conventions** for other broadcasting devices that are designed to be used in daily life by people of all ages.

 <img src="a4.jpg">